-Some useful methods:
+- Some useful methods:

 - get(Object obj)

-- Gets the value of this field in the given object
+- ☐Gets the value of this field in the given object

 - getPrimitiveType(Object obj)

 - set(Object obj, Object value)

 - Sets the value of this field in the given object, if possible

-- setPrimitiveType(Object obj, PrimitiveType value)
+- setPrimitiveType(Object obj,

+PrimitiveType value)

 - getType()

 - Returns the type of this field

-- getName()

-- Returns the name of this field

-- □ You may have noticed the two methods getPrimitiveType(...) and setPrimitiveType(...) - Here PrimitiveType is replaced with a real primative type, so if a field represents an int you would say, getInt() Or setInt(). - This is done because primitive types are not classes and so we need a special way to get and set them
+- You may have noticed the two methods getPrimitiveType(..) and setPrimitiveType(..) - Here PrimitiveType is replaced with a real primative type, so if a field represents an int you would say, getInt() or setInt(). - This is done because primitive types are not classes and so we need a special way to get and set them